google/WebFundamentals/src/content/en/updates/2018/03/emscripting-a-c-library.md

 "module") contains our compiled C code and should be fairly small.
 The JavaScript file takes care of loading and initializing our Wasm module and providing a nicer API.
-If needed, it will also take care of setting up the stack, the heap and other functionality usually expected to be provided by the operating system when writing C code.
+If needed, it will also take care of setting up the stack, the heap, and other functionality usually expected to be provided by the operating system when writing C code.
 As such, the JavaScript file is a bit bigger, weighing in at 19KB (~5KB gzip'd).